PressureTech™

 Once you have confirmed the location for the Range Extender, mark the mounting hole positions.
 Using the provided self-tapping screws, secure the unit to the chassis, ensuring not to exceed a maximum torque of 23 in-lbs.

-Secure the red lock tab as shown in the picture below.
+Secure the red lock tab.

 Secure wiring while ensuring connector wiring is not strained.
 The wires must not be pulled to the side, as this can allow water/moisture past the wires.